The short answer is you don't!

 Please note that if you reject an offer in a particular round this will have no implication on your application to any future rounds of recruitment.

 If you reapply to HST, whether you reject an offer, or accept it and then withdraw from it at a later stage, this would not be classed as 'relinquishing' unless you had actually begun physically working in the programme.

 "...the start of training may only be deferred on statutory grounds (eg maternity leave, ill-health)."

 This includes a period of illness or maternity leave taken during core training prior to making an application.
-Where applicants are unable to achieve competence on time, they may still apply may be permitted to defer whilst they complete the time/competences missed.
+Where applicants are unable to achieve competence on time, they may still be permitted to defer whilst they complete the time/competences missed.
 Extended training will need to be organised in the current post to cover the time that was missed.

 If your particular circumstances will make it necessary for the start date of any post offered to you to be deferred or delayed but are not covered by the text above, then please contact the region concerned.